Randomized Midpoint Method for Log-Concave Sampling under Constraints: Main results

-and if $f$ and $d_{\K}$ are both smooth, then for a sufficiently small $\lambda$, it holds that $\wsq(\nu,\nu^{\lambda})=\Omega(\lambda)\,.$ \end{proposition} Condition~\eqref{cd:lb} states that the conditional $q$-th moment over $\K^c$ under the surrogate density does not converge to that of the target distribution supported on $\K$ as $\lambda\to0.$ To our knowledge, this represents the first lower bounds for the Wasserstein distance between the surrogate distribution and the target distribution.
+To our knowledge, this represents the first lower bounds for the Wasserstein distance between the surrogate distribution and the target distribution.
 Based on the results outlined in the preceding proposition, when $1/p+1/q>1$ and with a sufficiently small $\lambda,$ the lower bound aligns with the rate estimates from Proposition~\ref{prop:w2_tight} up to a constant factor, thereby confirming the optimality of the upper bound for this case.